schloops1/wincraft/README.md

 * execOrder: executes the specified order
 * killOrder: ends the specified order
 * cleanOut: clean commands are executed at the end of ther list of commands and if/when a command is killed.
-* cleanOAl: same as cleanoput but uses an alias
+* cleanOAl: same as cleanOut but uses an alias
 * cleanW: same as wait but executed at the end or when an order is killed
+* ifV_A: if a boolean variable is in the specified state then an Alias will be set to the specified state
+* ifV_O: if a boolean variable is in the specified state then an order will be executed

 ### Type of order commands linked to variables:
 They will make more sense after reading the doc on the variables window
 * varSet: sets a variable.
 A number can be set, incremented and decremented by a value.
 Strings, booleans, alias and order types can be set depending on their type.
-* execVAl: equivalent to outputAlias but to the alias the specified variables equals to
+* execVAl: equivalent to outputAlias but to the alias the specified variable equals to
-* execVOr: equivalent to execOrder but to the order the specified variables equals to
+* execVOr: equivalent to execOrder but to the order the specified variable equals to
 * inpVar: equivalent to input but listens for a change of value for the specified variable
 * trigVar: triggers any inpVar listening for the specified variable

 ## Orders List screen:
 Lists all recorded orders, displays their state (running or not) and allows starting and killing them.
-NB, they end by themselves when they executed all their commands.
+NB, they end by themselves when they have executed all their commands.

 ![alt text](./doc/orders/OrdersList.png "Orders List Screen")